-Key Points of a Welding Repair:
+Key Points of a Welding Repair

-- Poor fit up will adversely affect weld quality and may result in a weld failure due to excessive metal stretching around the nugget. - Clamps should be used to bring parts together and hold them in position. - Clamps should be insulated when using STRSW to control weld current shunting (This can be accomplished with specialized clamps or by placing a insulating material such as cardboard between the clamp jaws and the panels.) - Number, size and location of welds should closely duplicate the original assembly.
-Placement of the new weld should NOT be within a 6mm.
-(0.25in.) of where the original weld was located.
+- · Poor fit up will adversely affect weld quality and may result in a weld failure due to excessive metal stretching around the nugget. - Clamps should be used to bring parts together and hold them in position. - Clamps should be insulated when using STRSW to control weld current shunting (This can be accomplished with specialized clamps or by placing a insulating material such as cardboard between the clamp jaws and the panels.) - Number, size and location of welds should closely duplicate the original assembly.
+Do not place the new spot weld directly on the original spot weld location.
 Placement of a new weld over an original weld location may lead to metal fatigue or poor weld quality. - Surface of the steel parts should be clean and free of scale, rust, paint, cured adhesives/sealers and any other contaminants that could adversely affect the quality of the weld joint.
 This includes the removal of any E-coat applied to the service part within 25mm.
-(1in.) of any welds.
-(Proper corrosion protection must be installed when repairs are complete.) - If the joint originally had adhesive, all E-coat must be removed where the adhesive is to be reapplied. - "Weld-thru" primers are not recommended anywhere STRSW or GMAW are used. - · Do not remove base material from the base panel when releasing welds.
+(1in.) of any welds. - Proper corrosion protection must be installed when repairs are complete, (Refer to 31 Collision Information/ Standard Procedure/Corrosion Protection). - If the joint originally had adhesive, all E-coat must be removed where the adhesive is to be reapplied. - "Weld-thru" primers are not recommended anywhere STRSW or GMAW are used. - Do not remove base material from the base panel when releasing welds.

-NOTE: Chrysler Group LLC recommends the same quantity of welds as the original panel, but placement of the new weld should NOT be within a 6mm.
-(0.25in.) of where the original welds were located.
+NOTE: Chrysler Group LLC recommends the same quantity of welds as the original panel, but placement of the new weld should NOT be put directly on the original spot weld location.
 Placement of a new weld over an original weld location may lead to metal fatigue or poor weld quality.